Endless (artist): Early career

 Endless boasts numerous collaborations with international artists including the British duo Gilbert and George and high-profile brands such as Karl Lagerfeld and Fiorucci.
 The artist made strides in the world of fashion, collaborating with Karl Lagerfeld on a SS20 capsule clothing collection, launched at the London Regent Street Store, followed by a commemorative solo exhibition - Endless Karl, at the Cris Contini Contemporary gallery in London.
-Endless also painted a large mural, live at Pitti Uomo in Florence, for the launch of their SS20 collection and was asked to design a white shirt in honour of Karl, alongside the likes of Kate Moss and Cara Delevigne in a Paris exhibition - A Tribute to Karl: The White Shirt Project.
-Endless is also the first artist since Keith Haring and Andy Warhol to collaborate with retro Italian fashion brand, Fiorucci, launching Limited Edition T-shirts and skateboard decks in their new London Soho store in 2019.
+Endless also painted a large mural, live at Pitti Uomo in Florence, for the launch of their SS20 collection and was asked to design a white shirt in honour of Karl, alongside the likes of Kate Moss and Cara Delevingne in a Paris exhibition - A Tribute to Karl: The White Shirt Project.
+Endless also released a series of NFT artworks with Karl Lagerfeld in 2021 and 2022.
+Endless is the first artist since Keith Haring and Andy Warhol to collaborate with retro Italian fashion brand, Fiorucci, launching Limited Edition T-shirts and skateboard decks in their new London Soho store in 2019.
 Endless took part in a live-art performance at Paris Fashion Week in January 2020 with Clarks Originals, celebrating the 70th anniversary of the iconic Desert Boot.
+In spring 2022, Endless exhibited at the 59th International Art Exhibition - La Biennale di Venezia, representing the Republic of San Marino in an exhibition titled - Postumano Metamorfico – making him the first street artist in history to exhibit within the prestigious international exhibition.

-Endless’ has been asked to paint within a number of iconic spots across London and Europe.
+Endless has been asked to paint within a number of iconic spots across London and Europe.
 He was responsible for decorating the OXO Tower Bar and Brasserie in London, he created Her Majesty mural for the 50 years of the Abbey Road album by the Beatles at the Abbey Road Studios and the first wall mural in Cortina d'Ampezzo, Italy.